giordano/giordano.github.io/_posts/2021-03-25-access-array.md

 checking](https://en.wikipedia.org/wiki/Bounds_checking), which on average lead to slightly larger runtime.
-However, in high-performance computing you usually want to make sure to be within bounds at a higher level and skip bounds checks when accessing indivual elements.
+However, in high-performance computing you usually want to make sure to be within bounds at a higher level and skip bounds checks when accessing individual elements.
 If you're 100% sure that the element of the array you want to access is within its bounds, you can use the macro [`@inbounds`](https://docs.julialang.org/en/v1/base/base/#Base.@inbounds) to skip runtime bounds checks.